-Diced leftover roasted turkey, leftover roasted vegetables (maybe some extra peas too), leftover gravy, some extra ham or bacon, and anything else that was leftover from your thanksgiving feast in one incredible pot pie!
-Shepherd’s pie? pot shepherd’s pie?
-Shepot’s pie?
-Ok, shepherd’s pot pie then.
+Diced leftover oven roasted turkey (or slow cooked turkey), leftover roasted vegetables (maybe some extra peas too), leftover gravy, some extra ham or bacon, and anything else that was leftover from your thanksgiving feast in one incredible turkey shepherd’s pie!

 I had to repeatedly slap away hands until I finished taking photos for this one.
 And the best thing is that it’s not really even a recipe, just one fantastic way to bring your thanksgiving leftovers to life again!
 There are just a few things you need to get right though.